-Messrs.
+\ Messrs.
 Gladstone, Brubaker, and Stelljes are interested persons of the Fund, within the meaning of the Investment Company Act of 1940, due to their positions as officers of the Fund.
-Mr. Parker is an interested person of the Fund as a result of related transactions with the Fund.
+Mr. Parker is an interested person of the Fund as a result of a business relationship with the Fund.
+For more information on Mr. Parker's business relationship with the Fund see "Certain Transactions" on page 15.